 - Maintain your calendar.
 Jot down the event on your calendar and make sure you put the time you should be there.

 - Know where you're going.
-If you've never been to the location before, find it on the map or GPS, and if you have time, make a trial run.
+If you've never been to the location before, find it on a physical map, Google Maps, or another smartphone navigation app, and if you have time, make a trial run.
 It's frustrating trying to find a place when you're pinched for time.

 - Don't procrastinate.
 You might wait until the last minute to leave, which can cause you to be late if there's a traffic jam.
 Leave a few minutes early to make sure you arrive on time and without stress.